 More sketching, this time with live (well, pretend-live) data.
 BERG were great at sketching in many media; I used Processing as a tool here to quickly explore simple, throwaway ideas around data-driven graphics.

-Using qualitative government data from Ofsted, such as pupils’ enjoyment, attendance, behaviour and quality of teaching, meant that we could design new, original league tables based on kids’ happiness, as well as academic achievement.
+Using qualitative government data from Ofsted, such as pupils’ enjoyment, attendance, behaviour and quality of teaching, meant that we could design new types of league tables – based on kids’ happiness, not just academic achievement.

 The information architecture and main use cases were built up from a series of verbs, nouns and adjectives written on post-it notes stuck on the wall (say, what you should do, know and feel at any point when moving around).